riskframe/ai-rmm/framework/manage-3.2.md

 3. Integrate pre-trained model management practices into organizational policies, procedures, and training programs to promote a culture of continuous improvement and risk mitigation.

+### Manage 3.2: Suggested Work Products

+* Pre-trained Model Inventory and Tracking Database - A centralized database documenting key information about pre-trained models, including their origin, version, licensing agreements, and performance metrics.
+* Regular Monitoring Reports - Reports detailing the ongoing monitoring of pre-trained model performance, including assessments of accuracy, latency, and potential drift, with insights into any deviations or deteriorations observed.
+* Continuous Verification and Validation Framework - A framework outlining the processes and techniques for continuously verifying and validating pre-trained models, ensuring their reliability, accuracy, and fairness over time.
+* Model Update and Maintenance Procedures Documentation - Documentation describing the procedures and protocols for managing updates and maintenance of pre-trained models, including steps for identifying, evaluating, and implementing updates.
+* Decommissioning Procedures - Procedures outlining the steps for decommissioning outdated or underperforming pre-trained models, including data migration, system updates, and stakeholder communication plans.
+* Model Performance Reports - Reports analyzing the performance of pre-trained models over time, highlighting trends, anomalies, and areas for improvement, based on continuous monitoring and validation activities.
+* Stakeholder Communication Plan - A communication plan detailing how stakeholders will be informed about pre-trained model updates, performance issues, and decommissioning decisions, ensuring transparency and accountability.
+* Data Privacy Compliance Documentation - Documentation ensuring compliance with data privacy regulations during the management of pre-trained models, including procedures for data anonymization, encryption, and secure disposal.
+* Continuous Improvement Plan - A plan outlining initiatives for continuously improving pre-trained model management practices, including regular reviews, updates, and enhancements to monitoring, validation, and decommissioning processes.